Let's talk about Kent Libraries

 • Hythe Books for Change

-by LauraT, almost 3 years ago
+by LauraT, about 3 years ago

 A group of us fundraised and applied for local council grants in order to purchase a range of diverse and inclusive children’s books which we then donated to our local library- 135 books in total.
 This broadened the range of stock available, made a wider choice of books available to local children, parents, carers and teachers .
 The library staff were delighted - they processed the books, put them on display and publicised our donation for us.
 Perhaps other local voluntary groups might also like to fundraise, apply for grants etc and do the same for their local branches?
 A...
 Continue reading